metasfresh/metasfresh-documentation/_webui_collection/EN/InitialSetupWizard.md

 ---

 ## Overview
 Follow these steps to replace the information of the existing client "metasfresh", which is provided by default, with your own company information.
+All contact information (address, email, bank account details, etc.) will also appear on all documents in the address line and the document footer.

+For additional information on how to place manual text on documents, please see [here](Print_text_on_documents-general).

 ## Steps
 1. Open the "Initial Setup Wizard" from the [menu](Menu).